 You can also make a donation and take a Guided Van Ride.
 It’s a Trip to the Top of the Crazy Horse Mountain.
 Where you can see the progress of work up close.
 You can stay face to face with Chief Crazy Horse and see how huge the statue is.
 The cost is $125 per person.
 Call the Memorial at 605-673-4681 to schedule your Van Rides in advance (weather and road conditions permitting).

 How long does it take to see Crazy Horse Memorial?

-You need at least two up to four hours to see Crazy Horse Memorial South Dakota.
+You need at least two to four hours to make a trip to Crazy Horse Memorial, South Dakota.

-When your entrance, You will be invited to watch a documentary in a cinema room.
+You will be invited to watch a documentary in a cinema room when you enter.
 It presents the history of the creation of the Crazy Horse monument, the beginnings of its construction.
-What’s more, it presents the silhouette of Crazy Horse and the sculptor Korczak Ziolkowski.
+Moreover, it presents the silhouette of Crazy Horse and the sculptor Korczak Ziolkowski.
 The film is sensational.
 It also perfectly explains the conflicts with the Indians, their difficult fate in these lands.